This glossary compiles all the definitions included in all issues of Back Office.

 Compositing is a set of digital techniques, generally used for film post-production, which allows several images or media to be mixed into one shot or one item.

-Cascading Style Sheets is a style sheet language used to describe the layout of a Web document (usually a webpage) written in a markup language.
+Cascading Style Sheets is a style sheet language used to describe the layout of a Web document (usually a webpage).

 CSS Print is a set of instructions written in the CSS language used to manage the printed aspects of a webpage, and making it possible to use Web techniques as a multi-support publication and layout environment.